tsw1985/CutreGameC64/README.md

 4 - Press Control + Shift + P and select "KickAss (C64) Build and Run

-5 - In the VICE emulator , setup the Joysticks with the keys in your keyboard.
+5 - In the VICE emulator , setup the Joysticks with the keys in your keyboard, joystick 1 and 2.

 ![fibob](https://github.com/tsw1985/CutreGameC64/blob/main/joystick_config_1_2.png)